tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

-Previous theoretical and practical works are being iterated for reaching production at math.software with the new MVP (Minimum Viable Project) web app offering high-engineering standards and domain-specific mathematical software.
+Previous theoretical and practical works are being iterated for reaching production at math.software with the new MVP (Minimum Viable Project) web app offering high engineering standards and domain-specific mathematical software.
 While MVPs are pragmatically developed, engineering-grade counterparts will be internally ascertained.